patrickmaynard/fun-with-users/README.md

 https://docs.sonata-project.org/projects/SonataUserBundle/en/4.x/reference/installation/

-High-priority TODO items (convert to GitHub issues before doing further work):
+High-priority TODO items:

-* Add more test logic to existing (mostly empty) ReadUserTest class.
+* Refactor tests.
+There's some duplication of code now.
 * Add an endpoint to the API group controller that allows an admin to list all users in a group.
 * Update test logic to cover edge cases.
 * Fix/add integration tests for RUD operations on API user endpoints.